-The black crewmen of The Boys, a menhaden fishing vessel out of Mayport, Florida, were using this unusual shanty to haul in a well-filled net when Robert Cornwall and Robert Cook recorded them on July 2, 1940.
-As the crew sang, they were standing in two small "purseboats" that formed a triangle with the ship, and were pulling up the self-closing purse seine net from the water's depths within the formation.
+The black crewmen of The Boys, a menhaden fishing vessel out of Mayport, Florida, were using this unusual shanty to haul in a wellfilled net when Robert Cornwall and Robert Cook recorded them on July 2, 1940.
+As the crew sang, they were standing in two small "purseboats" that formed a triangle with the ship, and were pulling up the self-closing purse-seine net from the water's depths within the formation.
 They were using the song in a way that was the reverse, in a sense, from how most sea shanties were applied.
 The raising of a sail, for example, would typically be done to the rhythm of certain key beats in the chorus.
-Aboard The Boys, however, the men were silent during their actual hauling of the net, singing only when they had stopped to get a new grip, which is the reason for the pauses between verses.
+Aboard The Boys, however, the men were silent during their actual hauling of the net, an American vessel.
+It was an impressive though singing only when they had stopped to get a new grip, which is the reason for the pauses between verses.
 Bob Walser learned the song from the original field recording; Tom McHenry learned it from him, and sings it here.